projectz-intern/api-doc/source/index.html.md

 # Introduction

-Welcome to the OCRANE Enterprise API documentation.
-The OCRANE Enterprise API allows a client to upload receipt documents and view the raw results in the form of a structured data set.
+Welcome to the OCRAN Enterprise API documentation.
+The OCRAN Enterprise API allows a client to upload receipt documents and view the raw results in the form of a structured data set.